Getting Started

 End Sub

-The procedure above will go down column "C" and assemble the first names of column "A" and the last names of column "B" with a space in between.
+This code will go down column "A" and concatenate the first name of column "A" and the last name from of column "B" with a space in the middle.

 It will perform this task all the way down until there are no more first names in column "A" .
 It will then place the cursor in cell "A1".